RebootJeff/js-recursion/README.md

 - **jsbin.com** or **repl.it** for writing and running code
 - **Google Search** for learning jargon and syntax

+## What's a "SpecRunner"?

+If you'd like some extra confirmation that your answers are correct, try using the SpecRunner found in exercise folders.
+To use the SpecRunner, put your code into the correct JavaScript file and then open the SpecRunner in a browser.

+For example, for Exercise Set 1, put your code into the right spots inside `set1.js` and then open `SpecRunner.html` in a browser.
+If you make changes to your answers in `set1.js`, save the file and then refresh the browser to see if your changes have affected the results.

+If you're curious about how the SpecRunner is testing out your code, open up the corresponding Spec file (e.g., `set1Spec.js`), and learn yourself some Test Driven Development code!

 ## A Note About Teaching Assistants (TAs)

 Feel free to ask TAs for help.
 They are here to help you!
 A good rule of thumb is to try searching the Internet for help first.
 Then convert your struggle into a clear set of questions.
 Then ask those questions to a TA.